-Table 3-2 lists all the days during the past 13 years of continuous monitoring on which the federal 24-hr PM10 standard was exceeded at either the Landfill site or the Community Site, along with 24-hr average concentrations from those days at the three comparative SCAQMD sites (Burbank, Santa Clarita, and downtown Los Angeles).
-The Burbank and Los Angeles sites have continuous (hourly) PM10 monitors, like those at the Landfill and Community sites; the Santa Clarita site, however, employs Federal Reference Method (FRM) sampling (integrated 24-hr samples on filters) on a one-in-six-day schedule.
+Table 3-2 lists all the days during the past 14 years of continuous monitoring on which the federal 24-hr PM10 standard was exceeded at either the Landfill site or the Community site, along with 24-hr average concentrations from those days at the three comparative SCAQMD sites (Burbank, Santa Clarita, and downtown Los Angeles).
+The Burbank and Los Angeles sites have continuous (hourly) PM10 monitors, like those at the Landfill and Community sites.
+The Santa Clarita site, however, employs Federal Reference Method (FRM) sampling (integrated 24-hr samples on filters) on a one-in-six-day schedule.
 Of the six federal exceedance days in Year 13, December 17, 2019, happened to fall on the one-in-six-day Santa Clarita sample schedule.
 Note that a 75% data completeness threshold was used when calculating the 24-hr average PM10 from these measurements.
 For example, 18 out of 24 data points (per day) need to be valid to calculate the 24-hr average value at a site with hourly measurements.

-The federal standard was exceeded on 44 occasions at the Landfill site; on two of those 44 days, the Community site also registered an exceedance.
-While the SCAQMD sites in Burbank, Santa Clarita, and Los Angeles did not report exceedances on the aforementioned two days, the 24-hr PM10 concentrations were relatively high.
-The elevated concentrations at these sites suggest that, when regional concentrations are high, the combination of landfill and regional contributions can push the Community site's PM10 concentrations over the federal standard.
-Additionally, the Community site had three federal exceedances in October 2019, likely due to wildfire activities (See the 12th Annual Report).
-However, over the 13 years of monitoring, high regional concentrations combined with high landfill concentrations have only occurred on three days (05/21/2008, 10/27/2009, and 10/26/2020).
-More conclusive, however, is the insignificant effect on Community PM10 concentrations when Landfill concentrations exceed federal limits and regional concentrations are relatively low.
-As shown in Table 3-2 and

-Figure 3-1, this is particularly evident on the 11 federal exceedance days at the Landfill site in Year 10 (2017).
+The federal standard was exceeded on 51 occasions at the Landfill site, and the Community site also registered an exceedance on three of those days.
+While the SCAQMD sites in Burbank, Santa Clarita, and Los Angeles did not report exceedances on the aforementioned three days, the 24-hr PM{10} concentrations were relatively high.
+The elevated concentrations at these sites suggest that, when regional concentrations are high, the combination of landfill and regional contributions can push the Community site's PM{10} concentrations over the federal standard.
+Additionally, the Community site had three federal exceedances in October 2019, likely due to wildfire activities (see the Twelfth Annual Report).
+However, over 14 years of monitoring, high regional concentrations combined with high landfill concentrations have only occurred on four days (05/21/2008, 10/27/2009, 10/26/2020, and 10/11/2021).
+More conclusive, however, is the insignificant effect on Community PM{10} concentrations that occur when Landfill concentrations exceed federal limits and regional concentrations are relatively low.
+As shown in Table 3-2 and Figure 3-1, this is particularly evident on the 11 federal exceedance days at the Landfill site in Year 10 (2017).

 Table 3-2.
-Summary of 24-hr PM10 concentrations (μ g/m3) at the Landfill, Community, and Landfill North monitoring sites and the SCAQMD Burbank, Santa Clarita, and Los Angeles regional sites when a federal PM10 exceedance (>150 μ g/m3) occurred at either the Landfill site or the Community site.
+Summary of 24-hr PM10 concentrations (μ g/m3) at the Landfill, Community, and Landfill North monitoring sites and the SCAQMD Burbank, Santa Clarita, and Los Angeles regional sites when a federal PM10 exceedance (>150 μ g/m3) occurred at either the Landfill or Community site.